Goliaten/foxhole-server-public/README.md

   - News feed
   - Starting data of the user
   - Authenticating player using steam-id and steam-token
+- Restarting server while the game is running, results in momentary message about foxhole services being unavailable.
+- Replacing the IP in type 8 seems to lock the game in a `waiting in queue` cycle after pressing deploy button.

 # Order of requests
 [to the top](#table-of-contents)